konaanitha/IT432GoogleCloudIoTCoreProject/README.md

 ## Create a BigQuery Table:
 &emsp;&emsp;BigQuery is a serverless, low-cost enterprise data warehouse.
 In this, we create schema for the table  and the data is stored in the tables.

-To Create a table that hold all of the IoT heartrate data:
+ &ensp;To Create a table that hold all of the IoT heartrate data:
- 1. From the Cloud console select BigQuery.
+ 1. From the **Cloud Console** --> select **BigQuery.**
- 2. Click on three dots next to the project ID --> select Create Dataset.
+ 2. Click on three dots next to the project ID --> select **Create Dataset.**
  3. Enter 'heartRateData’ for the Dataset and select the location where it will be stored.
- 4. Click on the three dots next to the Dataset just created ,which opens the editor  to create a new  table.
+ 4. Click on the three dots next to the Dataset just created, which opens the editor  to create a new  table.
- 5. For Source Data select create empty table.
+ 5. For **Source Data** select create empty table.
 For Destination table name ,enter the table name as 'heartRateDataTable'.
- 6. Under Schema,click on the Add field to add the fields for the table and select the appropriate datatype for each field.
-Click on the Create Table button.
+ 6. Under **Schema**, click on the **Add field** to add the fields for the table and select the appropriate datatype for each field.
+Click on the **Create Table** button.

 ## Create a Pub/Sub Topic and Subscription:
+&emsp;&emsp;Pub/Sub is a real time messaging service  used for ingesting data.
+It is perfect for handling incoming IoT messages and then allowing downstream systems to process them.Subscription allow other Google Cloud services to access these messages.
+1. From the **Cloud Console --> Select Pub/Sub-->  Topics.**
+2. If  you see Enable API prompt, click the **Enable API button.**
+3. Select **Create Topic** and enter 'heartratedata' as topic name  and click **Create.**
+4. Create a Subscription for the topic by clicking on the three dots to create a new subscription-->**Create Subscription.**
+5. Enter the Subscription name 'heartratedata'.

+We have now The Pub/Sub subscription to pull Iot messages from.

+## Use a Dataflow Template:
+&emsp;&emsp;Dataflow is cloud based data processing service used for batch and real time data.A Dataflow template will be used to create a process that monitors a Pub/Sub topic for incoming messages and then moves them to BigQuery.
+The data from the Dataflow will be stored in temporary file,and the location will be provided in cloud storage.